 Your learned (b)lame excuses, mythaken thinking and false fears – created from society’s messages of false limitations, stereotyping and biased trends.

-A terrific example of a Culture’s Limiting Belief is the famed Roger Bannister story.
-Until 1954 most people believed that a human could not run a mile in less than four minutes — until Roger Bannister did just that.
-Ever since, running four-minute miles has become run-of-the-mill.
+Until 1954 most people believed that a human could not run a mile in less than four minutes.
+Until Roger Bannister did just that.
+After Bannister accomplished this, running four-minute miles has since become run-of-the-mill.

 “Doctors and scientists said that breaking the four minute mile was impossible, that one could die in the attempt,” said Bannister, right after his accomplishment.
 “Thus when I got up from the track after collapsing at the finish line, I figured I was dead.”
 Hence why it’s important to wake up to our Culture’s Limiting Beliefs — or they can create a limiting “that’s impossible” self fulfillment!)

 Your learned (b)lame excuses, “myth-taken” thinking and false fears –created from very specific crises.

 Yes, there’s an abundance of ways you can limit your life with limiting thinking due to these 3 C’s.